SachsKaylee/react-formilicious/README.md

 * Simple - Supply a **plain JavaScript object** as the form, Formilicious takes care of the rest.
 No need to handle events, lifecycle, etc. yourself.
 * Extendible - Don't like a default field?
 Need a customized validator?
 The **entire library is modular**, you can **easily extend** Formilicious to your needs.
 * Asynchronous - A validator needs to contact your server in order to validate a field?
+Some data needs to be processed before a field can change its value?
 No problem, Formilicious is **asynchronous by default**!

 ## Getting started